Lumen – Diving into the Stunningly Fast Micro-Framework by Laravel

 For instance, lumen new blog will create a directory named blog containing a fresh Lumen installation with all of its dependencies already installed.

 Once installed, the lumen new command will create a fresh Lumen installation in the directory you specify.

 To Lumen or not to Lumen?

 Interested in giving Lumen a try?
-Millions of programmers of PHP use Laravel and all of them are agree with the incredible ease and agility that Lumen provides for microservices, including, of course, RESTful APIs, so, what are you waiting for?
+Millions of programmers of PHP use Laravel and all of them are agree with the incredible ease and agility that the micro-framework provides for microservices, including, of course, RESTful APIs, so, what are you waiting for?
 Take it now!

 Plus if you start your project with Lumen and eventually need even more power, moving to the full-featured Laravel is a simple process.